neherlab/pangraph/docs/docs/reference.md

   Possible values: `minimap2`, `mmseqs`

 * `-f`, `--verify` — Sanity check: after construction verifies that the original sequences can be reconstructed exactly from the resulting pangraph.
 Raises an error otherwise
+* `--no-progress-bar` — Toggle to disable progress bar.
+Notice that the progress bar is only displayed if the output is specified via the `-o` argument